NicholasAngel999/obsidian-notes/third-year/assignment_folder/secret_intelligence/AS1 Planning.md

 Generall therewith, that so a course may be taken for their dispatch.
 Other wayes and means may be
 used for discovering and preventing of spies, wherewith the ready invention of a quick-spirited
 Commander will abundantly furnish him upon every occasion […]

+### Social class
+"Rogues, vagabonds, and idle persons must be chased out of the leaguer."

+"No stranger is to be lodged within the quarters of any officer or souldier without speciall license."

+Crusso is not only talking of soldiers but also idle persons.
+Suggests the military camp (leaguer) was a crowded place filled with civilians.
+By ordering them to be "chased out," Cruso links social status to loyalty.
+To be poor and unemployed ("vagabond") is to be a security threat.